RusiruWijethilake/fm_mahanama_app/README.md

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/donate/?hosted_button_id=KMCLTB8B2H7JC)

-## Want your own app?
+## Want your own app or website?

 FM Mahanama is a growing app but not the only app created by the developer.
-If you like to get your own customized app for any idea, business or something else contact send a email to [rusirumc@gmail.com](mailto:rusirumc@gmail.com).
+If you like to get your own customized app or website for any idea, business or something else contact send a email to [rusirumc@gmail.com](mailto:rusirumc@gmail.com).
 Let's discuss a better approach for your needs.